dezed-ukaea/cppDataPipeline/README.md

 ## Outline
 The main class the user will interact with is `DataPipeline` which has only the required methods such as `read_estimate` etc. This class has a member which is a pointer to an underlying `DataPipelineImpl_` class which performs the various procedures required to handle the data.
 A logger has been used to give as much feedback to the user as possible, the verbosity being handled by a log level argument.

-Development has been made mainly to this internal class, the idea being that the top layer API will be constructed once the schema/workflow for SCRC FDP is finalised.
+Development has been made mainly to this internal class, the idea being that the top layer API will be constructed once the schema/workflow for FAIR Data Pipeline is finalised.

 ## API Backend Components
 The included unit tests show the API in action testing various methods for `DataPipelineImpl_`, `LocalFileSystem` and the extra utility methods required.